 Benefits of cold packs

 Cold packs are also great for products that do not require too much refrigeration, as well as to supplement dry ice to help slow down the sublimation process.
 As a result, cold packs can help prolong the life of dry ice and provide more extended coverage for frozen products in transit.
-Cold packs can also be added at room temperature during winter months to help prevent sensitive products from freezing.
+Another benefit of cold packs as a dry ice substitute is that they can also be added at room temperature during winter months to help prevent sensitive products from freezing.

 Handling safety and regulatory considerations